I Just Lost My Job: Part 1 – Navigating Your Finances

 Non-Retirement Investment Account/(excluding annuities)– Most investments held over a year will have no penalty for withdrawal, but there may be capital gains that would be subject to capital gains tax.
 Long-term capital gains tax is preferred because it has its own fixed rates.
 Anything held one year or less is considered short-term and is included with your ordinary income.

-Vested Stock Options– If you’ve been awarded stock options, it is important to know how your award is impacted by your termination.
+Vested Stock Options– If you’ve been awarded stock options or restricted stock units (RSUs), it is important to know how your award is impacted by your termination.
 Were your unvested shares accelerated as a result of your termination?
 When do your vested shares expire?
 Even if your shares vest faster, your expiration dates may be shorter after you are no longer employed.

 You typically can’t access funds within your retirement account prior to age 59.5 without a 10% penalty.
 There are a few unique exceptions and strategies, but wouldn’t apply to most people.
 I’m highlighting a few key elements of various retirement accounts that are helpful to keep in mind.